Pabi149/ecommerce/README.md

 First, need to install Mysql, then enter in the sql shell from the project root and run the following command:
 -source db/schema.sql

-Exit the sql shell and run the following command:
+Exit the sql shell and run the following command:<br/>
 -npm run seed<br/>
 -npm start<br/>